 While Lower Antelope Canyon and Upper Antelope Canyon are the best known and most dazzling of the Page slot canyons, there are many others.
 These may not be as spectacular as the Antelope Canyons but they are unique and have far fewer visitors.
 They generally have fewer restrictions on photography, on the amount of time you can spend in them, and in some cases do not require a guide.
 Almost all of the Page slot canyons are east of the Colorado River and are made of Navajo sandstone, a few (Stateline and Wiregrass) are west of the Colorado and are composed of Entrada sandstone.
 Entrada lacks the fine structure and detail of Navajo sandstone.

 All of the slots east of Page are tributaries of Antelope Wash or Waterholes Canyon, with the exception of Cathedral.
 Cathedral drains via Honey Draw and flows into the Colorado just northwest of the Page McDonald's.
 The western slots drain into either Wahweap Creek or the north shore of Lake Powell.
-Further from Page are the main and east forks of Upper Kaibeto Creek, these slots are closed to all visitors and are not covered in this article.
+Further from Page are the main and east forks of Upper Kaibeto Creek, and Peach Canyon.
+These slots are closed to all visitors and are not covered in this article.
 They flow into Lake Powell via Face Canyon.

 Slot Canyons are among the most difficult to photograph subjects in the southwest.
 They are narrow and crowded which makes tripod setup difficult.
 Slot canyons are dark, you'll have trouble focusing and seeing your camera settings.
 If you're on a tour you'll feel rushed, and dynamic range is high so exposure bracketing is often needed.
 Here are some suggestions to make your life in a slot easier: